Yiling-Huo/reading-notes/principles-of-cognitive-neuroscience-2nd/chapter-2.md

 ## Measuring Neural Activity during Cognitive Processing

+> **Introduction to structural brain imaging techniques**
+>
+> The first technological breakthrough was computerized tomography (CT).
+CT uses a X-ray tube that is rotated around the patient's head.
+Compared with traditional X-ray images, CT gathers intensity information from multiple angles.
+Algorithms can then construct 3D image information for th full volume of the head, in addition to slices or tomograms.
+>
+> Today, CT is largely replaced by magnetic resonance imaging (MRI) in research.
+Magnetic: protons in hydrogen atoms of the brain become aligned with the strong magenetic field of the scanner.
+Perturbation of this alignment can be measured and analysed to construct an image.
+Resonance: the ability of a system to absorb energy delivered at a particular frequency.
+Protons in the magnetic field will absorb energy when the energy is delivered at a resonant frequency.
+During excitation, the MRI scanner emits energy in the form of radio waves.
+After a few milliseconds, the protons begin to release the energy they absorbed.
+This released energy is the MR signal, which is measured by electromagnetic detectors.
+Imaging: coils in the scanner can cause the local magnetic field to differ in strength along specific directions.
+Varying these magnetic-field gradients, the MR signal is caused to vary correspondingly and systematically along the three axes.
+Computer can use this to create images of gray matter, white matter, the fluid in the ventricles, and other neural tissues.
+MRI is noninvasive, has extremely high spatial resolution, and can be sensitive to many different aspects of brain structure (e.g. grey/white matter, ventricles, water diffusion tensor imaging (DTI) for fiber tracts).

 ### Direct electrophysiological recording from neurons

 This is the most common method used in experimental animals.
 The most popular modern use is single-neuron electrical recording, which entails measuring the action potentials produced by individual neurons either extracellularly or intracelllularly.